wackerspaul/comparison-approach/README.md

   &nbsp;

-  * A best match table, for each compound comparison the best match is selected over the concentrations/timepoints:
+  * A best-match table, for each compound comparison the best match is selected over the concentrations/timepoints:

     |            | Compound_A | Compound_B | Compound_C |
     |:----------:|:----------:|:----------:|:----------:|